HeavyWeather/HeavyWeather.github.io/index.md

 ---
 layout: home
 title: Home
-landing-title: Hi, my name is Forty
+landing-title: Hi, my name is Dee
-description:
+description: I'm a researcher at Goldsmiths College working at the boundary between science and art.
 image:
 author:
 nav-menu:
 ---

 <!-- Banner -->